Car TalkCar MaintenanceWarning LightsAutomatic Gearbox Warning Light: Causes and How to Fix

 Additionally, some vehicles may display a symbol resembling a thermometer or a gear accompanied by an exclamation point to signify a temperature-related transmission issue.

-When a warning light illuminates on your car’s dashboard, it is highly advisable to consult your owner’s manual for specific information on its meaning and recommended actions.
+When a warning light illuminates on your car’s dashboard, consult your owner’s manual for specific information on its meaning and recommended actions.
 This ensures that you address any potential transmission issues promptly and effectively.

-Automatic Gearbox Warning Light ON: What Are The Reasons
+Automatic Gearbox Warning Light ON: What Are The Possible Reasons?

 Transmission failure can arise from various factors, triggering the activation of the warning light.